nginx/unit-docs/source/configuration.rst

           }
       }

-   Only subdomains of :samp:`example.com` will match.
+   Only requests for :samp:`.php` files located in :file:`/admin/`'s subdirectories will match:

    .. code-block:: json